OB-CODE/Tic-Tac-Toe/README.md

 ---
 ## :sob: Lessons learnt
+- storing array data in a new variable change the data type and cause problems if not done correctly.
 ---
 ## :white_check_mark: Cool things I would add if I can keep working on this